 - Primary endpoint: change in score from baseline to week 12

-This helps K-Dense Web understand your data faster and apply the right analysis methods.
+This helps K-Dense Web apply the right analysis methods without guessing at structure.

-Just as K-Dense Web can read any file format, it can also generate outputs in any format producible by open-source tools:
+K-Dense Web can generate outputs in any format producible by open-source tools:

 | Output Type | Available Formats |